Member Organizations

 Federation of BiH

-The Ministry of Finance is responsible for licensing statutory auditors and audit firms and keeping the register of statutory auditors based on the data provided by the UAAFWFBH.
+The Ministry of Finance is responsible for licensing statutory auditors and audit firms and keeping the registers of legal entities, sole practitioners, and qualified persons-certified accountants in public practice who provide professional accounting and bookkeeping services to third parties.

-The Chamber of Auditors of the Federation of BiH, established under Article 61 of the FBiH A&A Law 2009, regulates auditors.
-Its functions include: (i) support and maintain the reputation of the auditing profession; (ii) develop minimal methodology for quality assurance reviews of audit firms and statutory auditors; (iii) supervise the quality of audit firms and statutory auditors, conduct proceedings as required and take necessary measures to eliminate and sanction identified irregularities, notifying the Ministry of Finance thereof every six months; (iv) adopt the Code of Professional Ethics for Auditors; and (v) develop a continuing professional development (CPD) plan for AAs.
+The Chamber of Auditors of the Federation of BiH, established the FBiH A&A Law 2009 and as amened in 2021, regulates auditors.
+Its functions include to: develop methodology for quality assurance reviews of audit firms and statutory auditors; supervise the quality of audit firms and statutory auditors, conduct proceedings as required, and take necessary measures to eliminate and sanction identified irregularities; develop a continuing professional development (CPD) plan for Authorized Auditors; monitor the application of ISA; adopt the Code of Professional Ethics for Auditors; and provide professional assistance to its members, and perform other tasks in accordance with the 2021 FBiH A&A Law and the acts of the Chamber.
 All auditors in public practice must be members of the Chamber.

 The activities of the Chamber of Auditors are overseen by the POB, which was established under Article 66 of the FBiH A&A Law 2009 and became operational in 2014.